cadesalaberry/DependencyGrapherSimple/README.md

 		updateRootsAndDestinations()
 		int hours

+		while (workers is not empty)

 			// Checks that the root has no predecessor (it will be our next task) for each node of roots
 				if root does not exist in destinations

 					add root to workers
 					delete root from roots
 					delete root from destinations

 					// Limit to the number of workers if size of workers >= p
 						empty workers
 						hours++

-		if workers in not empty
-			empty workers
-			hour++

 	updateRootsAndDestinations()